ecoacoustics/known-problems/frontier_labs/generating_corrupt_files.md

 `34.4 Terasamples per second`).

 ## Status
+**Major Problem**

-**Major Problem**.
-Have contacted Frontier Labs.
-They don’t see it as a problem – if it is always the last file in the deployment then"_that the second last file is the last correct file_".
+Have contacted Frontier Labs, but they don’t see it as a problem – if it is always the last file in the deployment then"_that the second last file is the last correct file_".
 Recommended changing the file extension of an in progress file being written to a `.partial` extension – this would allow easy